 September 22nd, 2012

 The Darien Gap in Panama is the closest equivalent to an on-land Bermuda Triangle in the Americas.
 Martin Mitchinson thought he would stay there for just three weeks.
 But literature happens.

-By venturing inland on a river in his 36-footketch Ishmael, what is ed Mitchinson hoped to write a short article for a sailing magazine—then pull up anchor and cross the Pacific Ocean.
+By venturing inland on a river in his 36-footketch Ishmael, Mitchinson hoped to write a short article for a sailing magazine—then pull up anchor and cross the Pacific Ocean.